harness-software/wp-graphql-posts-to-posts/README.md

 ## Overview

 - All registered Posts 2 Posts connections will be automatically added as connections in the GraphQL schema.
 - The field for each in the GraphQL schema will be the name of the Posts 2 Post connection, converted to camelCase and with the word "Connection" appended to it.
-So if the Posts 2 Posts connection was registered as "projects_to_managers", the field in the GraphQL schema will be named "projectsToManagersConnection" (see the example below).
+So if the Posts 2 Posts connection is registered as `projects_to_managers`, the field in the GraphQL schema will be named `projectsToManagersConnection` (see the example below).
-- Supports posts <-> posts, posts <-> users, and users <-> users connections.
+- Supports posts<->posts, posts<->users, and users<->users connections.

 ### Example